Archaeologists discover lost Maya city in Mexican jungle

 The team's research was approved by the Mexican National Institute of Anthropology and History and funded by the National Geographic Society and two European companies.

-Sprajc said the site — which covers 22 hectares (54 acres) and lies 75 miles due west of Chetumal — is one of the largest found in the Yucatan's central lowlands.
-The nearest settlement to the ruins is the small town of Xpujil, around 16 miles away.
+Sprajc said the site - which covers 22 hectares (54 acres) and lies 75 miles (120 km) due west of Chetumal - is one of the largest found in the Yucatan's central lowlands.
+The nearest settlement to the ruins is the small town of Xpujil, around 16 miles (25 km) away.

 "The whole site is covered by the jungle," he said in Spanish.